konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

 33 directories, 76 files
 ```

-So, Move2Kube has created all the deployment artifacts which are present inside the *myproject* folder.
+So, Move2Kube has created all the deployment artifacts which are present inside the *./myproject* folder.

 ## Deploying the application to Kubernetes with the generated target artifacts

-1. Let's get inside the *myproject* directory.
+1. Let's get inside the *./myproject* directory.

      ```console
      samples git:(main) $ cd myproject/